April-Gras/obsidian-auto-timelines/README.md

 As per obsidians [unofficial documentation](https://marcus.se.net/obsidian-plugin-docs/getting-started):

 - clone the repository in a test vault
--   `npm install` to install dependencies
+- `pnpm install` to install dependencies
--   `npm run dev` to launch development watcher
+- `pnpm run dev` to launch development watcher

 ## Testing

-Before launching the unit tests, make sure to install the dependencies with `npm run install` and use `npm run prepare-vitest` to setup some changes for vitests to work correctly with obsidians package.
+Before launching the unit tests, make sure to install the dependencies with `pnpm install` and use `pnpm run prepare-vitest` to setup some changes for vitests to work correctly with obsidians package.

-Once that's out of the way use `npm run test` to just launch the tests.
+Once that's out of the way use `pnpm run test` to just launch the tests.
-`npm run test-ui` to run the UI and see coverage in your browser.
+`pnpm run test-ui` to run the UI and see coverage in your browser.